 Railroads employ welders to fuse metal pieces and repair cracks in railroad tracks and in various metal parts of railroad engines and cars.
 As a result, welders consistently are inhaling fumes that often make them chronically ill.
 In many cases, the welding occurs in areas that are confined and not well-ventilated.

 Welders working outside on the tracks themselves or even those who work full-time in a railroad shop are entitled to benefits should they become injured or ill.
-Enlisting a railroad injury attorney can be crucial to establishing coverage under FELA for injury or illness due to welding duties.
+Enlisting a railroad welder injuries lawyer can be crucial to establishing coverage under FELA for injury or illness due to welding duties.

 Like other railroad employees, railroad welders are uniquely susceptible to a whole host of catastrophic injuries and illnesses.
 These occupational hazards can leave welders and other workers disabled, unable to work, and in need of ongoing medical care.
 Fortunately, the Federal Employers’ Liability Act or FELA, 45 United States Code § 51 provides a means for injured workers to recover compensation from their negligent railroad employers.

 Under FELA, injury victims must prove that the action or inaction of their employers caused the condition that led to their injuries.
 For instance, injured workers may be able to establish negligence on behalf of their employer if the employer failed to provide them with adequate safety gear or training.
 Failing to protect workers from the toxic chemicals and other substances that typically permeate railroad yards is another potential ground for employer liability.

 Proving that the employer was negligent for the incident or condition that caused injuries to a welder or another railroad employee is a requirement to obtain FELA benefits.
 Unfortunately, railroads often vigorously fight these claims to avoid paying out a lifetime of medical care and benefits for workers who have suffered devastating injuries and illnesses.
 Engaging a welding injury lawyer early on in the FELA claims process may be the most effective means of building a successful claim for benefits.